Guide to open a company in Sri Lanka

 With a perfect location along major shipping routes of South Asia and the Far East, Sri Lanka is strategically located.
 Coupled with an educated workforce, Sri Lanka offers an ideal investment opportunity for businesses exploring new markets.
 Government incentives and preferential tax treatment all but seal the deal.

 In Sri Lanka, there are several options available for setting up a foreign business.
-New Horizons can discuss the various options available to you and help you elect the best entity for your business.
+Horizons can discuss the various options available to you and help you elect the best entity for your business.
 Then, our skilled representatives can assist you with all aspects of the setup process.

 Streamline your entity setup